Nastaran-reyhani/tesla/README.md

 - Role - Frontend

-  this is the first responsive project that we developed as a team with tailwind , we developed 3 pages of the TESLA website : the " Main " page , " Shop " page and " We Robot " page . hope you like them
+  this is the first responsive project that we developed as a team with tailwind , we developed 3 pages of the TESLA website : the " Main " page , " Shop " page and " We Robot " page . you can see the main page on demo and you can see other pages by clicking on the "Shop" and " We Robot" on the menu of the website . hope you like them